 - Symptoms of a breast contusion will be the obvious pain at the point of impact.

-- Afterward, the patient will feel tenderness, and bruising may appear.
+- Afterwards, the patient will feel tenderness, and bruising may appear.

 - The injured breast may appear swollen compared to the other one.

 Cooper’s Ligaments help hold the breasts up.
 They are thin bands interwoven into the breast and are not very strong.
-If the breasts are not supported properly with a good sports bra then repetitive bouncing from running can stretch the Coopers ligaments permanently.
+If the breasts are not supported properly with a good sports bra then repetitive bouncing from running can stretch Cooper’s ligaments permanently.

 The main injuries affecting breasts are nipple problems (joggers nipple or friction injury), a direct blow to the breast causing a contusion, and repetitive trauma caused by constant movement and bouncing whilst running (jogger’s breast).